cypress-io/cypress/system-tests/projects/migration-e2e-module/README.md

-## Migration E2E Defaults
+## Migration E2E Module

-An e2e project with all defaults.
+An e2e project with ES modules.
 We rename the `integrationFolder` and spec extension.

 The following migration steps will be used during this migration: